nbw/letmeknow/README.md

 ## Contributions?

-Please contribute or send me a suggestion at contact@nathanwillson.com.
+Feel free to contribute or send me a suggestion at contact@nathanwillson.com.